glutanimate/syntax-highlighting/docs/description.md

 **SUPPORT**

 Please **do not report issues or bugs in the review section below**.
-I can't reply to your reviews, so there is no way for me to help you.
+I can only reply to your reviews in a limited fashion, so this is not a good way to strike up a dialog and track issues down.
 Instead, please report all issues you encounter either by creating a bug report on [GitHub](https://github.com/glutanimate/syntax-highlighting/issues), or by posting a new thread on the [Anki add-on support forums](https://anki.tenderapp.com/discussions/add-ons).
 Please make sure to include the name of the affected add-on in your report title when you do so.

 **CREDITS AND LICENSE**

 *Copyright © 2012-2015 [Tiago Barroso](https://github.com/tmbb)*
 *Copyright © 2015 [Tim Rae](https://github.com/timrae)*
 *Copyright © 2018 [Aristotelis P.](https://glutanimate.com/)*

 *Syntax Highlighting* is based on [*Syntax Highlighting for Code*](https://github.com/tmbb/SyntaxHighlight) by [Tiago Barroso](https://github.com/tmbb).
 All credit for the original idea and implementation goes to him.
 A major thanks is also due to [Tim Rae](https://github.com/timrae), who extended the original add-on with CSS support.